 By incorporating valuable skills from business disciplines in finance, accounting or management, graduates with a major in Business Economics will enhance their work-readiness and ability to engage and connect with the wider world.

-- UC is the only New Zealand university to offer a pathway that combines Economics with at least one other commerce discipline in a formal major.
+- UC is the only Aotearoa New Zealand university to offer a pathway that combines Economics with at least one other commerce discipline in a formal major.

 - The Business Economics major at UC combines knowledge of an academically rigorous discipline with skills that equip graduates to be work-ready.
 For example, the third-year capstone course ECON 310 Economic Thinking for Business has a strong community engagement emphasis.
 It looks at the application of economics with regard to incentives, opportunity cost, and constrained optimisation to actual business and real world problems.
 This sort of learning ensures that graduates can demonstrate the use of skills that employers demand and value.